patrickpiedad/MediPal/README.md

 <br></br>

 <h1 align="center"> Inspiration </h1>
-This project is inspired by the experience of my wife and I working through her cancer diagnosis and always having communication issues / information disconnects with the medical team.
-We were at the regional University Hospital that had the best team, but due to an overburdened medical system and the natural friction that occurs on teams, we encountered a lot of friction in knowing what was going on.
+This project is inspired by the experience of my wife and I working through her cancer diagnosis and always having communication issues and information disconnects with the medical team.
+We were at the regional university hospital that had the best team, but due to an overburdened medical system and the natural friction that occurs in large organizations, we encountered a lot of friction in knowing what was going on.
 <br></br>
 I want this project to empower patients to learn more about their circumstances, relieve their pain points in communication, as well as provide a relief to the medical team's burden to keep patient's constantly performed in an already overwhelming environment.